JWicquart/monitoring_workflow/README.md

 The `01_raw` folder includes five folders corresponding to the data shared by five different data contributors.
 Each of them represent a particular situation:

-* `data_contributor_1`: One *.xlsx* file containing two sheets, the first one with the main data and the second one with the site coordinates.
+* :page_facing_up: `data_contributor_1`: One *.xlsx* file containing two sheets, the first one with the main data and the second one with the site coordinates.
-* `data_contributor_2`: Two *.csv* files, the first contains the main data in wide format and the second the sites coordinates.
+* :page_facing_up: `data_contributor_2`: Two *.csv* files, the first contains the main data in wide format and the second the sites coordinates.
-* `data_contributor_3`: One *.xlsx* file containing three sheets, the first contains the main data, the second the site coordinates and the third the species codes.
+* :page_facing_up: `data_contributor_3`: One *.xlsx* file containing three sheets, the first contains the main data, the second the site coordinates and the third the species codes.
-* `data_contributor_4`: Two files, one in *.xlsx* and one in *.csv*.
+* :page_facing_up: `data_contributor_4`: Two files, one in *.xlsx* and one in *.csv*.
 The *.xlsx* file contains two sheets with same column names, corresponding to two different sites.
 The *.csv* file contains the site coordinates.
-* `data_contributor_5`: Four *.xlsx* files with one sheet, the first three contains the main data with same column names for three different sites, the fourth contains sites coordinates data.
+* :page_facing_up: `data_contributor_5`: Four *.xlsx* files with one sheet, the first three contains the main data with same column names for three different sites, the fourth contains sites coordinates data.

 ### 3.4 Variables selected